Justdara/recipe-app/README.md

 ## Features 🍽️

-- Add New Recipes
+- Add New Recipes:
   Click on the "Add Recipe" button to sprinkle your creativity into the app.
   Input the name, ingredients, steps, and any secret sauce your recipe might have.

-- Delete Recipes
+- Delete Recipes:
   Accidentally added salt instead of sugar?
 No worries!
   Hover over a recipe and click the delete icon to send it to the digital compost bin.

--View Recipes
+- View Recipes:
   Feast your eyes on a visual buffet of recipes.
   Click on a recipe card to view the full details and start cooking up a storm.

 ## Contributing 🍰